Driving from New Brunswick to Nova Scotia

 The drive was the embodiment of peace and with it came a renewed love for life and the people in it, with all the troubles they cause myself and others, and all the troubles they endure.

 Driving past the little houses nestled among the hills of the Cobequid Pass, I thought of all the lives and families they held; looking at the elderly man driving alone and passing me by, I wished for some moment of joy or happiness to alight on him before he reached his destination.

-It’s amazing how if you take the time to be aware, to contemplate, something as simple as driving along a rode you’ve driven on dozens of times before can be one of the most meaningful and life affirming moments you’ve had in a long, long time.
+It’s amazing how if you take the time to be aware, to contemplate, something as simple as driving along a road you’ve driven dozens of times before can be one of the most meaningful and life affirming moments you’ve had in a long, long time.